Lebed-kun/prompt-ql/README.md

 Static arguments for the command are:
 ```
  - "to" - is a name of variable to which data is stored.
-It's a required parameter;
+Variable name prefixed with the "@" sign is a name of external variable, otherwise it's internal variable name. "to" is a required parameter;
 ```

  - Wrapper commands.
 They wrap a text with corresponding prompt tag: `!user`, `!assistant`, `!system`, `!data` or `!error`.
 This is useful for separating roles of ML model query texts, for specific error handling etc. They are defined like this: